 We have reserved a block of rooms for Thursday, June 8 and Friday, June 9,

-at the special conference rate of $119.00 (plus tax) for reservations made by May 25.
+at a NEW REDUCED CONFERENCE RATE of $109.00 (plus tax) for reservations made by May 25.

 CONTINUING EDUCATION CREDITS